notZaki/PandocCiter/README.md

 ### Configuration

+- `PandocCiter.CrossRefMode`
+    + Type: String, either "full" (default), "minimal", or "none"
+    + Function: This changes the detail shown during auto-completion of cross-references.
+Setting this to "none" will disable auto-completion of pandoc-crossref references.
 - `PandocCiter.ViewType`
     + Type: String, either "inline" (default) or "browser"
     + Function: Changes how the suggested citations are shown